-Thank you for partnering with the Fulbright Program in hosting a Fulbright Visiting Scholar.
-Hosting is a rewarding experience personally and professionally, contributes to diversity and internationalization on your campus and in your home department, and strengthens your, your colleagues', and your students' connections with scholars and scholarly institutions abroad.
+Thank you for partnering with the Fulbright Program in hosting a Visiting Scholar.
+Hosting is a rewarding experience personally and professionally, contributes to diversity and internationalization on your campus and in your home department, and strengthens your institution's connections with scholars and institutions abroad.
 This memorandum describes the essentials of the Visiting Scholar Program and outlines the critical role of the U.S. Host institution faculty and administrators in the program's success.